FIRST-Tech-Challenge/ftcdocs/docs/source/control_hard_compon/rc_components/power_distr/power-distr.rst

 - Over-Temperature or Over-Heat Protection
 - Over-Current Protection

 You should perform a good-faith effort to determine if your Battery Pack contains these safety features.
 Often within the documentation provided with your pack it will list the protections offered by the pack.
-Remember that the Battery Pack contains Lithium-Ion or Lithium Polymer batteries often will explode or catch fire when they fail, and these protections are vital to ensuring that the batteries do not fail prematurely.
+Remember that the Battery Pack likely contains Lithium-Ion or Lithium Polymer batteries that will often explode or catch fire when they fail, and these protections are vital to ensuring that the batteries do not fail prematurely.
 It is not recommended to use COTS USB Battery Packs without these protections.

 Securing the Battery Pack to the Robot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~